jmaargh/include_data/README.md

 ## Stability

-While this crate is pre-1.0 you should consider both the API and semantics unstable.
+While this crate is pre-1.0 both the API and semantics should be considered unstable.
 However, this is simply to allow thorough community-review of the soundness of implementation.
 I hope that a 1.0 release will come relatively quickly with few API changes.